xeaone/revive/README.md

 - `monitor.restart()` Restarts the monitor by stopping then starting (process must be started).

-- `monitor.json()` Creates a stringyifiable object.
+- `monitor.toJSON()` Creates a stringyifiable object.
 The object returns stats and data about the process.

 ## Cluster Events ##
+- `monitor.on('status', callback)`

 - `monitor.on('start', callback)` Starts the process.
 Warning async so process may not be available immediately.

 - `monitor.on('stop', callback)`  The process and it's tree is sent a `SIGTERM` signal.
 If the process does not terminate after ten seconds then the process is sent a `SIGKILL` signal.